 Rising tides lift all ships, and Bend’s business community is doing a bang-up job tending each other’s boats.

 I realize essential workers and healthcare employees are burning the candle at both ends, and I salute every single one of you struggling to juggle families and jobs without enough time in the day.

 But for many who’ve bid farewell to girls’ nights, televised sports, concerts, and vacations, our calendars are a wee bit emptier.

 It’s a good excuse to redirect your time to things that really matter.
 Take a bike ride around the neighborhood with your kids, or plan a family game night.
 Fans of the escape rooms at Puzzle Effect will be thrilled to know they now sell kits to replicate the experience at home.

 Bend Parks and Rec has done a fabulous job improving facilities and trails to make social distancing easier, and sports courts are slowly starting to re-open.
 Why not find a new spot to visit?

 Ditto that for hiking trails, which are gradually loosening restrictions.
 For updated info on what’s open and what’s not, check out Visit Bend’s COVID page.

 If you’re outside the Bend area, we’re still urging folks to stay within their own communities for now.
 This isn’t the time for non-essential travel, but it’s a great time to dream and plan.
-Get started by building a Love List of all the things you’d like to see and do once we’re ready to welcome you back to Bend.

 The time is coming soon.
 Promise.